Breast cancer affects everyone. About 12% of women are diagnosed with invasive breast cancer in their lifetime and another 4%

 One of the reasons Dr. Francel was drawn to plastic surgery was the ability to help women diagnosed with breast cancer.
 During his general surgery training he was able to experience firsthand the advantage of a breast reconstruction for a woman undergoing a mastectomy.
 The patients undergoing the reconstruction felt excitement and looked forward to the prospect of “new” replacing the old.
 These patients felt that it would be easier to deal with the cancer if they knew they could return to a positive body image after reconstruction.
 They could better tolerate the treatments knowing the cancer was gone and the new breast was taking form.

-One of our patients started a web site, Thedaisyproject.org, to support breast cancer research.
+One of our patients started The Daisy Project to support breast cancer research especially “triple negative” disease.
 She “continues to live life fully, appreciating the positive things in her life rather than dwelling on the challenges that come with breast cancer diagnosis and treatment.”